Cisco spent $1 billion to find Intel to build its chips

 Â

-So for Cisco, a company with about 750 chip designers, it seems like it's time to move to the next generation of process nodes.
-Intel's high-performance silicon chips seem to make sense to networking equipment and chip companies, which will be able to bring their own intellectual property and IP cores into the design process.
+Therefore, for Cisco, a company with about 750 chip designers, it seems that the time is right to move to the next generation of process nodes.
+Intel's high-performance silicon chips seem to make sense to network equipment and chip companies, as they will be able to bring their own intellectual property and IP cores into the design process.

 Â